AdrianCamacho1/MERN-Book-Engine/README copy.md

 >
 > * A repository that has no code
 >
-> * A repository that includes a unique name but nothing else
+> * A repository that includes a unique name but nothing e
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code

-This Challenge is graded based on the following criteria:

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria plus the following:

   * Has an Apollo Server that uses GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.

   * Use an Apollo Server and apply it to the Express.js server as middleware.